Mick Burke (mountaineer)

-Mick Burke (1941–1975) was an English mountaineer and climbing cameraman.
+Michael Burke (1941 – 26 September 1975) was an English mountaineer and climbing cameraman.

 Burke developed his own climbing career in the UK and established new routes in the Alps and in the USA.
 He later trained as a cameraman.
 Burke came to wider recognition through a number of British-led mountaineering expeditions during the 1960s and 1970s.
 These included expeditions led by Chris Bonington to Annapurna's South Face in 1970 and an unsuccessful attempt on Mount Everest's south-west face in 1972.

 Mick Burke came from Abram, near Wigan, and began his climbing career at age 15 as a member of the Wigan Rambling and Climbing Club, when Jo Moran took him on his first hike up 2000 ft Pendle Hill in Lancashire.